At the water tower

 The water tower is 102 feet high, and has a standpipe inside it which could contain 100,000 gallons of water from the Kenton County Water District reservoirs (just across Fort Thomas Avenue from it).
 The blocks at the base are granite, but the rest of the tower is limestone.
+The material was cut near Carntown, and barged up the river, and up the hill by soldier “volunteers.”
 The base is 23.5 feet square.

 It cost $10,995 when it was built in 1890.
 The project engineer was Patrick Rooney of Cincinnati.
 The contractor was Henry Schriver, who not only built many of the other Fort buildings, but many other buildings in Fort Thomas and Campbell County.

 . . . and it's still a working water tower.